-If the Trust is of the opinion that the Guarantee Fund is likely to be insufficient to meet the Fund's ascertained and contingent liabilities, the Trust may do any or all of the following:
+(1) If the Trust is of the opinion that the Guarantee Fund is likely to be insufficient to meet the Fund's ascertained and contingent liabilities, the Trust may do any or all of the following:

-s.
-393 Part 3.5 - Solicitors' Guarantee Fund (a) postpone all payments relating to all or any class of claims out of the Fund; (b) make partial payments of the amounts of one or more allowed claims out of the Fund with payment of the balance being a charge on the Fund; (c) make partial payments of the amounts of 2 or more allowed claims out of the Fund on a pro rata basis, with payment of the balance ceasing to be a liability of the Fund.
-(2) iding whether to do any or all of the things oned in subsection (1), the Trust - (a) must have regard to hardship where relevant information is known to the Trust; and (b) must endeavour to treat outstanding claims equally and equitably, but may make special adjustments in cases of hardship.
-(3) Trust declares that a decision is made subsection $(1)(c)$ - (a) the balance specified in the declaration ceases to be a liability of the Guarantee Fund; and (b) the Trust may (but need not) at any time revoke the declaration in relation to either the whole or a specified part of the balance, and the balance or that part of the balance again becomes a liability of the Fund.
+- (a) postpone all payments relating to all or any class of claims out of the Fund; - (b) make partial payments of the amounts of one or more allowed claims out of the Fund with payment of the balance being a charge on the Fund; - (c) make partial payments of the amounts of 2 or more allowed claims out of the Fund on a pro rata basis, with payment of the balance ceasing to be a liability of the Fund. - (2) In deciding whether to do any or all of the things mentioned in subsection (1), the Trust - (a) must have regard to hardship where relevant information is known to the Trust; and - (b) must endeavour to treat outstanding claims equally and equitably, but may make special adjustments in cases of hardship. - (3) If the Trust declares that a decision is made under subsection (1)(c) - (a) the balance specified in the declaration ceases to be a liability of the Guarantee Fund; and - (b) the Trust may (but need not) at any time revoke the declaration in relation to either the whole or a specified part of the balance, and the balance or that part of the balance again becomes a liability of the Fund.